 ALGAE AND OUTER SPACE

-At NASA Ames Research Center, I studied oxidative stress responses in the green algae Chlamydomonas reinhardtii and Volvox carteri.
-I looked at changes in intracellular reactive oxygen species, metal ion transport, antioxidant enzyme activity, and photosynthetic efficiency, to better understand stress response networks in these organisms which represent the bookends of a model lineage for the evolution of multicellularity.
-This work also had applications for space biology, and I was involved in biocompatibility work for the development of biological payloads to fly in Earth orbit.
+At NASA Ames Research Center, I studied oxidative stress responses in the green algae Chlamydomonas reinhardtii and Volvox carteri—two organisms which represent the bookends of a model lineage for the evolution of multicellularity.
+Some of this work had applications for space biology, so I was also involved in biocompatibility for the development of biological payloads to fly in Earth orbit.

 MARS ANALOG MICROBES

-My undergraduate research at Hampshire College involved studying microbial diversity and physiology in rock varnish from the Mojave and Atacama deserts, specifically looking at UV resistant isolates as an analog for potential microorganisms in varnish on Mars.
+My undergraduate research at Hampshire College involved studying the microbes in rock varnish from the Mojave and Atacama deserts, specifically looking at UV resistant isolates as an analog for hypothetical microorganisms in rock coatings on Mars.
 I also brought this work to the Mars Desert Research Station as part of a simulated mission to Mars.